mozilla/snakepit/README.md

 This will create the `snakepit` LXD container and bind the data-root to its internal directory `/data` and `/path/to/snakepit/clone` to its internal directory `/code`.
 If you omit `/path/to/snakepit/clone`, the script will clone the project another time within the container into `/code`.
-The sript is also automatically mapping the outer directory-owner of the data-root (in our case user `snakepit`) to its inner `root` user.
+The script is also automatically mapping the outer directory-owner of the data-root (in our case user `snakepit`) to its inner `root` user.

 If you get a line with "Problem accessing https://...:8443", you have to figure out the URL for